Ā

 Before I jump further into the content, I just want to mention you should consult your doctor and physiotherapist before doing any of the exercises I will be suggesting.
 Every injury is unique and requires a unique therapy, there is no one-size-fits-all model.
 Now that I have mentioned that, let's get going.

-In the following I want to go over useful (home) exercises and hints that helped me during this second phase of the recovery process (Phases).
+In the following I want to go over useful (home) exercises and hints that helped me during this second phase of the recovery processĀ (Phases).
 Phase 2 is all about developing your mobility, getting that full range of motion back and strengthening both legs.

 The Goal of Phase 2:

 The goal is to achieve a full (or close to full) range of motion in your knee when straightening (extension) and bending (flexion).
-To do this, you will be working on some stretching exercises which will not only be limited to your...
+To do this, you will be working on some stretching exercises which will not only be limited to your knee, as your o...

 If you are reading this post, chances are you probably tore your ACL (Anterior Cruciate Ligament) and have recently been operated.
 From personal experience, I know how frustrating this is.
 It happened to me back in 2017.
 The diagnosis back then hit me harder than the injury itself and I honestly felt slightly depressed.
-It was a long and strenuous journey back to the fitness level I have now, and I want to share some of my experiences and exercises that helped me, with you.
+It was a long and strenuous journey back to the fitness level I have now,Ā and I want to share some of my experiences and exercises that helped me, with you.
 In hindsight, I could have recovered much more effectively and better, if I had the knowledge I have now.
-In the following I want to go over these useful (home) exercises and hints that helped me during my recovery.
+In the following I want to go over these useful (home) exercises and hints thatĀ helped me during my recovery.

 DISCLAIMER

 Before I jump further into the content, I just want to mention you should consult your doctor and physiotherapist before doing any of the exercises I will be suggesting.
 Every injury is unique and requires a unique therapy, there is no one-size-fits-all model.
-Now that I have...
+Now that I have mentioned that, ...

 50% Complete